Mental health issues within entrepreneurship circles are not often talked about.

 I spent close to a year and a half trying to make a breakthrough in the industry with no luck.
 At some point, I started to question whether it was a wise idea to start a business.

-The desire and drive to keep the business going started to fade.
+The desire and drive to keep the business going began to fade.
 Waking up in the morning became difficult.
 I felt like I had failed myself and my family.

 Job offers from big and established companies came from all corners.
 I knew that all I had to do was say I was back on the job market and all my financial problems would be a thing of the past.
 I won’t lie I was very tempted to take up the offers and just throw in the towel.